Making a Decision on Cord Blood Stem Cell Banking

 - While bone marrow can also be a source of stem cells if needed, cord blood stem cells are easier to match for family members, thus increasing the chance that a family member can receive a related stem cell transplant.

 - Research has shown that patients who receive cord blood stem cell transplants have a smaller chance of rejecting the cells, compared to bone marrow stem cell transplants.

 During my pediatric training I spent two months in the Children’s Hospital Bone Marrow Transplant ward.
 I watched numerous kids undergo these transplants.
 Kids who used their own bone marrow, or a family member’s marrow, faired much better.
-This is one reason I decided to bank my child’s cord blood.
+This is one reason I decided to participate in cord blood stem cell banking.
 It provides some peace of mind that if ever our family is faced with such a challenge, we will have better treatment options available to us.

-Deciding whether or not to bank your baby’s cord blood is a personal decision and a financial commitment.
+Deciding whether or not to participate in cord blood stem cell banking is a personal decision and a financial commitment.
 But parents only have one chance with each child to take advantage of this technology.
 You can enroll anytime during your pregnancy, but the earlier you do so, the more time you and your labor attendant have to receive the collection kit.
-When choosing where to store your child’s cord blood cells, it’s important to ask questions and research your decision carefully.
+When choosing a cord blood stem cell banking facility, it’s important to ask questions and research your decision carefully.
 Make sure the choice you make is as serious about storing the cord blood cells as you are.

 Donating Cord Blood to a Public Bank

-Parents who choose not to bank their baby’s cord blood through a private bank should strongly consider donating it to a public bank.
+Parents who choose not to use a private cord blood stem cell banking facility should strongly consider donating it to a public bank.
 There are several around the country, and some hospitals have programs set up for parents to donate.
 This makes the stem cells available to anyone who matches, and there is a huge need for this worldwide.
 Parents can investigate this option at their birth hospital.
 Donated units, however, are almost never available to the donating family if the need should arise.